 Love shopping and wondering where to go in Anaheim?
 Strap on your stilettos and traipse over to the South Coast Plaza.
 Located 20 minutes south in Costa Mesa, the popular shopping center is the largest mall on the West Coast and one of the largest in the United States.

 South Coast Plaza is home to over 250 fashion boutiques and trendy restaurants.
 Luxury shoppers will have a chance to browse all their favorite brands like Hermes, Prada, Gucci, and Christian Dior.

-After your shopping extravaganza, fuel up at one of the mall’s 35 restaurants, offering everything from fine dining to casual eats.
+After your shopping extravaganza, check out the food options at one of the mall’s 35 restaurants and eateries, offering everything from fine dining to casual eats.